dbaelz/Konclik/README.md

 Currently, Konclik only supports one target: `linux`.
 More targets will be supported/tested in the future.
-In addition to the Kotlin/Native targets a JAR file for a simple integration with Kotlin/JVM is planned.
+In addition to the Kotlin/Native targets a JAR file (see jvm submodule) for a simple integration with Kotlin/JVM is planned.

 Issues, contributions and Kotlin/Native expertise are very welcome.